-Forty-four states are reporting doses administered by age, and 40 states are reporting by gender.
-Almost all states (46), with the exception of Montana, New Hampshire, Oklahoma and Wyoming, are now reporting vaccine doses administered by race; and 42 states are reporting doses administered by ethnicity.
-Twenty-one states report information about how the administration of vaccine doses by race and ethnicity compares to the state’s underlying population distribution.
+Forty-seven states are reporting doses administered by age, and 43 states are reporting by gender.
+Almost all states (47), with the exception of Montana, New Hampshire, Oklahoma and Wyoming, are now reporting vaccine doses administered by race; and 44 states are reporting doses administered by ethnicity.
+Thirty states report information about how the administration of vaccine doses by race and ethnicity compares to the state’s underlying population distribution.
 Indiana, for example, displays the percent of vaccinations by race and ethnicity category as well as the percent of the state population for each category (Figure 2).

 Figure 2.
 Indiana Statewide Demographics for Vaccinated Individuals

-Eighteen states currently report how many doses are administered by various provider types (e.g. hospitals, pharmacies, local public health, community clinics, primary care, tribal health, etc.).
-Forty-six states now report how many vaccines have been administered at the county (or regional) level, and four states, Arizona, Connecticut, Massachusetts, and South Carolina, report how vaccine administration at the zip code level (Figure 3).
-North Carolina, for example, provides a map of people vaccinated by county of residence that allows the user to hover over each individual county to see how many individuals have received either the first dose or completed series of COVID-19 vaccine.
+Nineteen states currently report how many doses are administered by various provider types (e.g. hospitals, pharmacies, local public health, community clinics, primary care, tribal health, etc.).
+Forty-eight states now report how many vaccines have been administered at the county (or regional) level.
+Two states, New Jersey and Rhode Island, report vaccine administration at the city or town level; and six states, Arizona, California, Connecticut, Maine, Massachusetts, and South Carolina, report vaccine administration at the zip code level (Figure 3).
+South Carolina, for example, provides a map of people vaccinated by county of residence that allows the user to hover over each individual county to see how many individuals have received either the first dose or completed series of COVID-19 vaccine.
 The state also indicates how many cases for which the county of residence data is missing, which is helpful to interpret the completeness of the data.
 (Figure 3).